 We will host this workshop at the Green Bank Observatory with both in-person and remote participation available.
-We require any in-person participants to be fully vaccinated (Pfizer, Moderna, or J&J) before coming to Green Bank.
 Green Bank scientists will be available to give students an introduction to single dish observing, and telescope-specific training on the Green Bank telescope.
 There is no registration fee for the workshop, and your housing accommodations and food will be paid for while you are in Green Bank.
 We are unfortunately not able to pay for transportation to Green Bank.

 GBO Single Dish Training School (hybrid): August 7-11 (Monday morning - Friday afternoon)

 GBT Training Workshop (in-person only): August 12-14 (Saturday afternoon - Monday afternoon)

 Applications will be open from March 1 to April 14.
 As there are a limited number of spaces available, we will review applications and alert accepted participants by May 1.
 If we have more applicants than spaces available, we will prioritize attendance by (1) graduate students, (2) applicants with single dish telescope proposals under review or who are actively using archival data, (3) professional scientists looking to gain understanding of the single dish telescopes before submitting a proposal in a future call, (4) all other applicants.